-- Enhanced cleaning and disinfection practices are undertaken at central dump stations and water fill stations.
+Enhanced cleaning and disinfection practices are undertaken at central dump stations and water fill stations.

-- Enhanced cleaning and disinfection efforts are undertaken in campground sites and in all public/shared spaces (e.g. picnic table, garbage cans and other high-touch surfaces).
+> - Enhanced cleaning and disinfection efforts are undertaken in campground sites and in all public/shared spaces and equipment (e.g. picnic table, garbage cans, hydrants and other high-touch surfaces).

-- The maintenance of public areas/shared spaces must be conducted in accordance with the public health order and follow the COVID-19 Environmental Cleaning and Disinfection – Information for Public Facilities.
+> - The maintenance of public areas/shared spaces must be conducted in accordance with the public health order and follow the guidelines for environmental cleaning and disinfection.

-- All shared facilities must remain closed (showers, laundry facilities, cookhouses, clubhouses, firewood distribution centres).
+> - All shared facilities must remain closed (e.g., cookhouses).
+Shared laundry facilities may open.